Canonical Reference

 Experiment Data

-Seven of the nine papers include computational experiments with published datasets.
+Nine of the eleven papers include computational experiments with published datasets.

 PaperDatasetSize